|EN

 Unlimited data30 days$95Get PlanDigital nomad

-Cellulo's Mexico eSIM connects to local networks in Mexico.
-In cities and major tourist areas, that is usually what most travellers need.
-Coverage can be less consistent in remote areas, smaller beach towns, and long highway stretches, so do not assume the same experience everywhere if your trip includes rural travel.
+A Mexico eSIM connects to local networks in Mexico.
+In cities and major tourist areas, that usually means a smoother arrival than hunting for public Wi-Fi or a physical SIM shop.
+Coverage can be less consistent in rural areas, remote beaches, and long highway stretches, so if you're heading well outside major centres, download offline maps before you go.

 Mexico eSIM plans